 Tolls in Norway

 There are about 200 toll stations in Norway.
 All of which are automated, and marked with “AutoPASS” and the symbol to the right.
 Avoiding a toll often means driving hours out of your way AND taking 2 or even 3 extra ferries, so it defeats the point.
-On the plus side, the price for motorcycles aren’t usually that high.
+On the plus side, if you do need to pay for a toll, then the price for motorcycles aren’t usually that high.

 How much are the tolls in Norway?